 - 1. Buckle the combination lap and shoulder belt. - 2.
-Grasp the shoulder portion and pull downward until the entire belt is extracted.

-3. Allow the belt to retract.
-As the belt retracts, you will hear a clicking sound.
-This indicates the safety belt is now in the Automatic Locking Mode.
+Grasp the shoulder portion and pull downward until the entire seat belt is extracted. - 3.
+Allow the seat belt to retract.
+As the seat belt retracts, you will hear a clicking sound.
+This indicates the seat belt is now in the Automatic Locking Mode.